 Maui is the most popular of the Hawaiian islands and for good reason.
 After our visit, we understood why so many people love it and visit there again and again.
 From the beautiful beaches to the exotic rainforests to the endless beautiful waterfalls to the world’s largest dormant volcano, the adventures on this island are countless.
-And although Hawaii, particularly Maui, may have a reputation for being an expensive place to visit, you really can visit Maui on a budget.
-Most of our favorite activities on Maui were free or cost very little.
+And although Hawaii, particularly Maui, has a reputation for being an expensive place to visit, you really can visit Maui on a budget.
+Most of our favorite activities on Maui are free or cost very little.
 Read on for our complete guide to visiting Maui on a budget.

-Your most expensive costs will be your flight, accommodations and rental car (you need a rental car to explore the island adequately).
+Important note: Your most expensive costs will be your flight, accommodations and rental car (you need a rental car to explore the island adequately).
 See our posts 5 Ways to Save on Flights, How to Book Accommodations on a Budget and How to Save on a Rental Car for more tips on how to save money on these.

-This was also our first major trip away from the Midwest with our three month old and we visited again when she was 20 months old.
+Also, this was our first major trip away from the Midwest with our three month old and we visited again when she was 20 months old.
 We loved exploring the island with her!
 See our Maui with a Baby or Toddler guide for all our baby/toddler Maui tips.
 For tips on traveling with a baby, please see our Top 10 Baby Travel Tips, How to Hike with a Baby, 5 Top Baby & Toddler Flying Tips and Flying with a Baby posts.

 Disclosure: This article contains affiliate links.
 That means that, at no cost to you, we may get a small commission if you purchase through these links.
 This helps us keep providing travel resources for you!

 What to Do on Maui on a Budget